pikvm/pikvm/docs/on_boot_config.md

 6. A few things to keep in mind:
     * Note that after applying the settings, the pikvm.txt file will be deleted.
     * WPA3 is not supported.
-Enable WPA2 on your router.
+Enable WPA2 on your router and disable AES.
     * There is a possibility that, in countries that support channel 13, the device will not connect.
         You will need to configure your router to disable channels 12-14 or disable Auto scan mode.